smithfarm/obs_scm_demo/README.md

 ## What is this?

 This is "learn by doing."
-Specifically, we will learn about OBS_SCM.
+Specifically, we will learn about OBS_SCM by bootstrapping a software project on github and OBS.

-## What is OBS_SCM?
+## What is github?
+What is OBS?
+What is OBS_SCM?

+[Github](https://github.com) is a source code forge.

-OBS stands for the Open Build Service.
+OBS stands for the [Open Build Service](https://openbuildservice.org).

-SCM stands for Source Code Management
+SCM is an acronym which means Source Code Management.

-OBS_SCM is a feature using which we use the OBS in conjunction with a Source Code Management service, such as github.
-The idea is to maintain everything (well, almost everything) that OBS needs to build our software in git, and not have to worry too much about getting source code changes built in OBS.
+OBS_SCM (obs_scm) is an OBS Source Service for automating the process of grabbing source code from a Source Code Management service, such as github, for the purpose of building it and packaging it.

 ## What will we do?